top of page

 Is this temple the inspiration behind the Dragon Ball series ?

-Nara Oka-dera, Temple, Buddha, Pagoda, Oka-dera Temple | The Dragonball Temple | The Sarusawa Blog | Nara Japan Attractions | Amazing Temples in Nara,
+Nara Oka-dera, Temple, Buddha, Pagoda, Oka-dera Temple, The Dragonball Temple, Asuka, The Sarusawa Blog, Nara Japan, Goma taki, Attractions, Amazing Temples in Nara, Autumn in nara,

 The monks at Oka-dera Temple are a jovial lot and will quite happily tell you that this is "The Dragon Ball Temple, where wishes are granted.”
 Of course, talk soon turns to the ever popular anime series "Dragonball" and while comparisons are granted, the actual story of the temple itself is just as entertaining.